loner1423/AI-Enabled-Visa-Status-Prediction-and-Processing-Time-Estimator/README.md

 4. **Commit** your changes: `git commit -am 'Add some feature'`
 5. **Push** to your branch: `git push origin feature/your-feature`
 6. **Open** a pull request

+Please ensure your code follows the project's style guidelines and includes tests where applicable.

 ---